Rabbitybunny/Stat_parametricLeastSquareFit/README.md

 | | 'verbosity=2' | |

 The program uses the least square method to fit a 2D histogram with a 2D parametric curve, i.e. a curve (x(t), y(t)) defined by a single parameter t.
 The distances used for the residual is the shorted distance from each data point to the curve.
-For this reason, the code requires applying an `opimize.minimize` (for finding the shortest distance) on top of another `opimize.minimize` (for finding the minimal residual sum of square); the fit requires significant processing power.
+For this reason, the code requires applying a `scipy.opimize.minimize` (for finding the shortest distance) on top of another `scipy.opimize.minimize` (for finding the minimal residual sum of square); the fit requires significant processing power.

 The fit function can be used by importing `parametricFit2D.py`.
 However, an example code runs on python3 with the following: